 At the recent ESMO conference in Madrid, initial results from several early studies were presented on gastric cancer, with vastly different results.
 In this post, we take a deeper look at the new data, including the novel checkpoint inhibitors, and where R&D might be heading in this dynamic space.

-To learn more about this exciting new development with checkpoint inhibitors and where future trials in this space might be headed, subscribers can sign in or you can sign up by clicking the blue button below.
+To learn more about this exciting new development with checkpoint inhibitors and where future trials in this space might be headed, subscribers can log-in.

 The 2014 ASCO Gastrointestinal (GI) Cancer Symposium takes place in San Francisco from Jan 16-18 and is the second meeting in this year’s oncology conference calendar.
 GI cancers include oesophageal, gastric, colorectal and pancreatic cancers, as well as hepatocarcinoma or HCC (liver).